-There will be sessions for professionals looking to grow, law students, and anyone who wants to join in the effort to dismantle the criminal legal system.
+There will be sessions for professionals looking to grow, connect, and be inspired.
+Our conference is open to anyone who wants to join in the effort to dismantle the criminal legal system.
 Join our email list to receive information about this year’s conference and other trainings that we offer.
-Learn more on our BPDA Trainings page.

-We’re also excited to announce that our BPDA Conference keynote speaker is Derecka Purnell!
+Presenter: Our keynote speaker was Derecka Purnell!
 As a lawyer, organizer, and author, she works to end police and prison violence by providing legal assistance, research, and training in grassroots organizations through an abolitionist framework.
-As this year’s conference theme is “Reimagining Justice,” Derecka will help you consider and imagine new approaches to safety.

 Thank you to everyone who joined us on June 17-18, 2021 for the virtual BPDA Summer Conference.
 This event was our third conference and our second conference on a virtual platform.
 The annual BPDA Summer Conference provides Black public defenders, who identify with and are committed to the populations they serve, the opportunity to train, dialogue and network with each other.
 We hoped you enjoyed hearing from the nation’s leading voices on racial justice and defender leadership.

 We also would like to thank every single person who helped make this conference a success: our expert panelists, board members, and staff worked tirelessly to bring you a conference tailor-made to the needs of Black defenders.